 You will want to get moving as soon as possible, but under the direction of your doctor and physical therapist.
 For the first six weeks of ADR surgery recovery, walking is one of the best exercises you can do.
 Start slow and work up to walking for 30 minutes at least twice a day.
 “Keeping your body moving, rather than lying in bed all day, is the best thing you can do to get your spine back to optimal health,” says Sinicropi.

 After six weeks, you can venture into a swimming pool for wading, walking, and light aerobic exercise, although swimming that involves stress on the neck is discouraged for the first three months of recovery.
 Avoid Jumping, diving and kick turns or flips, which can aggravate or cause injury to your spine.

 “I remember going in, falling asleep, and I woke up and I never felt better.” — Stephen Miller, on having artificial disc replacement surgery

-If you attend or have access to a fitness center of gym, you can use exercise bikes, stair-climbers, weight machines, and ellipticals.
-Exercises that will cause stress on your back ad create setbacks in your recovery, like sit-ups or crunches, should be avoided until your surgeon or physical therapist approves.
+If you attend or have access to a fitness center or gym, you can use exercise bikes, stair-climbers, weight machines, and ellipticals.
+Exercises that will cause stress on your back can create setbacks in your recovery, like sit-ups or crunches, should be avoided until your surgeon or physical therapist approves.
 Gentle stretching is commonly recommended, particularly strengthening exercises that help stabilize muscles that support your back.